rafalp/Misago/docs/developers/acls.rst

 .. function:: build_acl(acl, roles, key_name)

-Mandatory.
+Required.
 Is used in process of building new ACL.
 Its supplied dict with incomplete ACL, list of user roles and name of key under which its permissions values are stored in roles ``permissions`` attributes.
 Its expected to access roles ``permissions`` attributes which are dicts of values coming from permission change forms and update provided ``acl`` dict accordingly.

 .. function:: add_acl_to_target(user, acl, target)